OxfordOutlander/charljeblog/_posts/2025-04-16-second-post.md

 date: 2025-04-16 14:00:00 -0000
 categories: [jekyll, tips]
 tags: [jekyll, tags, organization, tutorial]
+custom_excerpt: "Discover how to effectively use tags in your Jekyll blog to organize content and improve user navigation.
+This post covers tag implementation, best practices, and how they can enhance your site's SEO and user experience."
 ---

 Tags are an excellent way to organize your Jekyll blog content.
 Unlike categories, tags are more flexible and can be applied more liberally to group related content.